BhavyaParekh/Online_Vehicle_Booking_Market_Analysis/README.md

 ## This is data visualization project for Car Data Analysis.
 ## Here I have used Cardekho dataset by which we can get to know about , which cars are in more demand , thier types , brands etc..
 ## By provinding conclusion , we can get clear idea about our Online Vehicle Booking Market System, in that which types of cars should be added.
+## By visiting cardekho_report.docx file , you can get more detail idea of this visualization.